peterjmarko/llm-narrative-framework/README.md

 -   **For Developers (Contributing):** To contribute to the project, please see the **[🤝 Developer's Guide (CONTRIBUTING.md)](CONTRIBUTING.md)** for development setup and contribution workflows.

 -   **To see what's planned and track known issues**, view the **[🗺️ Project Roadmap (ROADMAP.md)](ROADMAP.md)**.

+## ⚖️ Licensing

+This project uses a dual-licensing model to promote open science:

+-   All **source code** is licensed under the **[GNU General Public License v3.0](LICENSE.md)**.
+-   All **data, documentation, and other written content** are licensed under the **[Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/)**.

+This ensures that the framework and its derivatives will always remain open-source, while also allowing the data and research to be freely shared and adapted under terms that are standard for scientific and creative works.